The birth of StatPhys: The 1949 Florence conference at the juncture of national and international physics reconstruction after World War II: The foundation of the IUPAP Commission on Thermodynamics and Statistical Mechanics in the post-World War II period

-In the wake of the 1947 General Assembly, the proliferation of commissions marked a significant phase of growth for IUPAP, but the scope and function of these commissions initially lacked clarity and differed from their eventual roles.
-Prior to 1947, IUPAP's structure mainly consisted of general-purpose commissions, such as the SUN Commission and the Commission on Publications.
-The 1947 General Assembly saw the establishment of several new commissions alongside the reconstitution of the SUN Commission, which was inactive since the mid-1930s (see Table~\ref{tabCOMM}).
 These newly established commissions fell into three categories.
 The first, known as ``mixed commissions," were inter-union commissions created by ICSU to tackle urgent issues by linking multiple scientific unions, including IUPAP, which ratified their creation and the participation of its members.
 The second category, termed ``grand commissions," focused on distinct sub-fields of physics.
-The first of this type was the International Commission for Optics (ICO), founded during the 1947 General Assembly.\footnote{For the foundation of the ICO, see \cite{howardFoundingInternationalCommission2003}.} Its secretary was Pierre Fleury, a prominent French optical physicist who was also appointed General Secretary of IUPAP at the same meeting.
+The first of this type was the International Commission for Optics (ICO), founded during the 1947 General Assembly.\footnote{For the foundation of the ICO, see~\citep{howardFoundingInternationalCommission2003}.} Its secretary was Pierre Fleury, a prominent French optical physicist who was also appointed secretary general of IUPAP at the same meeting.
 The establishment of the ICO set the precedent for the structure of grand commissions: they were independent international scientific entities that became integrated within IUPAP to pursue their objectives under its auspices.
-Grand commissions would immediately be renamed ``affiliated commissions", which exist to this day, but had a limited development at the time, given the fact the the second affiliated commission was established only in 1974.\footnote{For the establishment of the second IUPAP affiliated commission, see \cite{lalliBuildingGeneralRelativity2017}.} The third category, ``restricted commissions," included the Commission on Thermochemistry (commission III), the Commission on Cosmic Rays, and the Commission on Radioactive Units.
+Grand commissions would immediately be renamed ``affiliated commissions," which exist to this day, but had a limited development at the time, with the second affiliated commission established only in 1974.\footnote{For the establishment of the second IUPAP affiliated commission, see~\citep{lalliBuildingGeneralRelativity2017}.} The third category, ``restricted commissions," included the Commission on Thermochemistry (Commission III), the Commission on Cosmic Rays, and the Commission on Radioactive Units.
 These commissions were envisioned to pursue a relatively ``limited program" compared to the broader scope of mixed and, especially, grand commissions, which aimed to forge specific physics sub-fields in the international arena.
 Some restricted commissions were anticipated to evolve into either mixed or grand commissions.
-For instance, the Commission on Radioactive Units soon transitioned into the Joint Commission on Radioactivity, a collaborative effort between IUPAP and IUPAC.\footnote{For an historical analysis of the Joint Commission on Radioactivity, see \cite{fauqueICSUUmbrellaJoint2024}.}
+For instance, the Commission on Radioactive Units soon transitioned into the Joint Commission on Radioactivity, a collaborative effort between IUPAP and IUPAC.\footnote{For a historical analysis of the Joint Commission on Radioactivity, see~\citep{fauqueICSUUmbrellaJoint2024}.}